dcjones/coitrees/README.md

 searching through large trees significantly faster.

-The one additional optimization trick is that small subtrees at the bottom are stored in no particular order searched through linearly.
+The one additional optimization trick is that small subtrees at the bottom are stored in no particular order and searched through linearly.

 # Using